 Supporting Endometrial Receptivity

 Implantation depends not just on embryo quality but on the receptivity of the uterine lining at the time of transfer.
-Acupuncture influences the expression of receptivity markers in the endometrium, improves local immune regulation, and supports the hormonal environment required for successful implantation.
-This is a key area of focus in the days surrounding embryo transfer.
+A multicenter randomized controlled trial involving 739 women found that acupuncture point stimulation significantly increased integrin expression — established molecular markers of endometrial receptivity — and improved clinical pregnancy rates, embryo implantation rates, and live birth rates in women undergoing IVF embryo transfer.
+Supporting the hormonal environment required for successful implantation in the days surrounding embryo transfer is a key area of focus in an integrative approach to assisted reproduction.

 What the Research Shows